Vyral/jason-daniels-recruiting/_posts/2019-10-22-to-go-wide-or-deep-when-farming-in-real-estate.md

 youtube_code: 8WlTWrece34
 ---

-{% include youtube.html %}*Farming is an effective lead-generation strategy, but there is more than one way to do it.
-Here are two of the most common.*
+{% include youtube.html %}<center>Farming is an effective lead-generation strategy, but there is more than one way to do it.
+Here are two of the most common.</center>

 &nbsp;